-Two types of awards are available to undergraduate students through the Financial Aid and Awards Office: scholarships and bursaries
+Two types of awards are available to undergraduate students through the Financial Aid and Awards Office: scholarships and bursaries.

 Entrance scholarships and entrance bursaries are available to newly admitted students entering university programs for the first time.
-In-course scholarships and in-course bursaries are available to returning students who have completed at least one year of studies at Concordia University.
+In-course scholarships and in-course bursaries are available to returning students who have completed at least one year of

+INTERNATIONAL STUDENTS 2017-18 Concordia University Undergraduate Calendar studies at Concordia University.
 Scholarships are awarded on the basis of scholastic achievement and in some cases, consideration is given to the involvement in university life or other non-academic criteria.
 Bursaries are awarded based on financial need and acceptable academic standing, and sometimes additional criteria may apply.
-For additional information on all undergraduate awards, consult the Financial Aid and Awards Office (FAAO) website at faao.concordia.ca.
+For additional information on all undergraduate awards, consult the Financial Aid and Awards Office website.